andreyborisenko/todolist/todolist/Readme.md

-I've pushed .env not accidentaly, it's easier for you to check the project then, so all you have to do now is run this:
+I've pushed .env not accidentaly, it's easier for you to check the project then, so all you have to do is rename `.env.test` to `.env` and run this:

 ```
 yarn start